learn-academy-2024-alpha/unit-1-assessment/.github/pull_request_template.md

-# Submitting Week 1 Assessment
+# Submitting Unit 1 Assessment

+### ✋ Reminder

+Do NOT merge your assessment!

 ### ✅ Completed Files

 Select the following as confirmation that the files in this repository are complete.

-- [ ] Career Readiness
 - [ ] Coding Challenges
 - [ ] Coding Concepts
 - [ ] Interview Questions

-### ✋ Reminder

-Do NOT merge your assessment!

 ### 📝 Feedback

-If you would like specific feedback please leave details here:
+Help us help you!
+Please let us know where we can focus our feedback: